mongodb/specifications/source/index-management.rst

     /**
      * Optionally specifies the default language for text indexes.
-     * Is english if none is provided.
+     * Is 'english' if none is provided.
      */
     defaultLanguage: String;